The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Qualitative Results

 \subsection{Justifications Indicating Over-reliance}

-In addition to the positive examples of explanations and disclosures helping participants notice and correct model biases, in many instances, as gleaned through their justifications, we also find instances of participants making predictions entirely based on the AI prediction or the corresponding explanations, regardless of disclosures.
-For instance, even after bias disclosure, one participant in a direct bias condition agreed with a prediction of a female applicant being ``Late'' saying that ``\textit{They seem to have more negatives than positives.}'' Similarly, even after bias and correlation disclosures, a participant in an indirect bias condition changed the prediction for an applicant from a women's college from ``Complete'' to ``Late'', making a similar justification.
-For the applicants in question, however, if the biased features (gender and university, respectively) were to be ignored, the positives in fact would outweigh the negatives.
-This indicates that some participants continue to focus their decision-making process on explanations that they know contain biases.
+In addition to the positive examples of explanations and disclosures helping participants notice and correct model biases, we also observe instances where decisions were solely based on the AI prediction or the corresponding explanations, regardless of disclosures.
+For example, even after bias disclosure in a direct bias condition, a participant agreed with a prediction of a female applicant being ``Late'' saying that ``\textit{They seem to have more negatives than positives.}'' Similarly, after bias and correlation disclosures in an indirect bias condition, a participant changed the prediction for an applicant from a women's college from ``Complete'' to ``Late,'' providing a similar justification.
+This indicates some participants persist in using explanations containing known biases, since for these applicants, ignoring the biased features (gender and university, respectively) would have resulted in the positives outweighing the negatives.

-We also find instances of over-trust in AI even after being told that AI is biased such as ``\textit{I have no reason to disagree with the AI, if the AI is discriminating it probably has a good reason to,}'' or ``\textit{An AI is usually better than a professional let alone an amateur like me.}'' This indicates that even despite explanations and disclosures, there is much room for improvement in educating and training humans to avoid unwarranted trust in AI systems and promote fair decision-making.
+We also find instances of over-trust in AI even after being told that AI is biased such as ``\textit{I have no reason to disagree with the AI, if the AI is discriminating it probably has a good reason to,}'' or ``\textit{An AI is usually better than a professional let alone an amateur like me.}'' This indicates that even despite explanations and disclosures, there is room for improvement in educating and training humans to avoid unwarranted trust in AI systems and promote fair decision-making.